 New Ways to Explore British Columbia in 2019

-Canada’s westernmost Province, British Columbia, boasts diverse scenery, from dense temperate rainforest to arid desert, rolling lake country to the iconic Rocky Mountains.
-Here are the newest, unique ways to explore British Columbia in 2019:
+British Columbia’s diverse scenery, from dense rainforest to arid desert, rolling lake country to the Rocky Mountains, can be explored in many ways.
+Here are the newest unique ways to explore British Columbia in 2019:

 New ways to RV with JUCY.
 JUCY RV Rentals are offering visitors a choice of 100 funky Dodge Caravan RV rentals from their new Vancouver base, allowing visitors to Eat.
 Sleep.
 Explore.
 Repeat. in style.
 Mini RVs are available for a 14-night minimum rental between May and September from £55 ($94 CAD) a night.